boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 #### Observations

-The prefill throughput is impacted so there is additional latency at this level.
+Prefill throughput was not part of the primary benchmark.
+It was measured opportunistically during the CPU-offloading and long-context experiments where prefill latency was particularly relevant.

-All previous tests there is no KV cache quantification tuning done.
+All previous tests there is no KV cache quantization tuning done.

 Offloading 16 case: we reach about 59 tokens per sec.
 This is not super fast, but the user experience is still very good.